CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "shot_counter": 5,    // Increases amount of shots produced by gun by this amount. `"shot_counter": 5` means each shot will be counted as 6 shots (1 you actually perform + 5); designed for using in suppressor mod breakage and for stuff like replaceable barrels, but not used anywhere at this moment
 "projectile_count": 5,// amount of pellets, that the ammo will shot, like in shotgun-like weapon; if used, shot_damage should be specified
 "shot_damage": { "damage_type": "bullet", "amount": 15 } // Optional field specifying the damage caused by a single projectile fired from this round.
 If present projectile_count must also be specified; syntax is equal to damage
-"shot_spread": 100,   // Optional field specifying the additional dispersion of single projectiles.
+"critical_multiplier": 4, // All ranged damage dealt would be multiplied by this, if it was a critical hit "shot_spread": 100,   // Optional field specifying the additional dispersion of single projectiles.
 Only meaningful if shot_count is present.
 "recoil" : 18,        // Recoil caused when firing
 "count" : 25,         // Number of rounds that spawn together